Linting & Code Quality Tools

 bin/ci — the local runner

-A single entrypoint that runs every static check + the full test suite,
+A single entrypoint that runs every static check, the JavaScript behavior

 bin/ci --since=HEAD~1 # tighten the diff window for diff-only checks